Norwegian Wood

 WHISKEY, METALLIC ROSE, CASHMERE WOOD, AMBER, INCENSE, SANDALWOOD, OAKWOOD, MUSK

-A Scent by Mark Buxton
+Mark Buxton

 In 1978, Haruki Murakami was twenty-nine and running a jazz bar in downtown Tokyo.
 One April day, the impulse to write a novel came to him suddenly while watching a baseball game.
 That first novel, Hear the Wind Sing, won a new writers’ award and was published the following year.
 More followed, including A Wild Sheep Chase and Hard-Boiled Wonderland and the End of the World, but it was Norwegian Wood, published in 1987, which turned Murakami from a writer into a phenomenon.
 His books became bestsellers, were translated into many languages, including English, and the door was thrown wide open to Murakami’s unique and addictive fictional universe.